tico321/CleanTemplate/README.md

 ### Run from another IDE
 #### Use the CLI
 If you don't want to use VS you may want to run the project from the cli and start DB and other containers manually.
-- Go the the root of the project and start PostgreSQL and adminer with:
+- Go the the src/Docker folder and start PostgreSQL and adminer with:
     - $ docker-compose -f docker-compose.dev.yml up
 - Run the migrations:
+    - Go to src/Infrastructure/CleanTemplate.Infrastructure folder
+    - update connection string server from db to localhost.
-    - from CleanTemplate.Infrastructure run $ dotnet ef database update
+    - run $ dotnet ef database update
 - To run the dotnet projects:
     - Update CleanTemplate.API/appsettings.Development.json and CleanTemplate.API/appsettings.json connection strings
     and set `localhost` instead of `db`.